sqlxpert/lights-off-aws/README.md

 * You can also tag EC2 instances, EBS volumes, and RDS databases to schedule backups.

-* Tag your custom CloudFormation stacks, and Lights Out can delete and recreate expensive resources on a schedule.
-It takes only a few minutes to make your custom template compatible.
+* If you tag your own custom CloudFormation stacks, Lights Out will even delete and recreate expensive resources on schedule!

 Jump to:
 [Installation](#quick-start) &bull;